Last Post (poem): Commission

 Carol Ann Duffy was appointed as Poet Laureate in May 2009, the first woman to be appointed to the post.
 She was asked by the BBC Radio 4 programme Today to write a poem to mark the deaths of Henry Allingham and Harry Patch.
 The poem was read by Duffy on Today on 30 July 2009, the day of Allingham's funeral.
-Allingham, who served with the Royal Naval Air Service before becoming a founder member of the Royal Air Force, died on 18 July 2009 at the age of 113; Patch, the last surviving man to have fought in the trenches in the war, died on 25 July 2009 at the age of 111.
+Allingham, who served with the Royal Naval Air Service before becoming a founder member of the Royal Air Force, died on 18 July 2009 aged 113; Patch, the last surviving man to have fought in the trenches in the war, died on 25 July 2009 aged 111.
 Their deaths left Claude Choules, who served in the Royal Navy during the war and who lived in Australia until his death in 2011, as the last surviving British veteran.

 Duffy said that she felt that she should "honour that great tradition of poets who were also soldiers", describing the poem as "an attempt at healing and being at one with the world", and "a tribute and blessing, even an apology, on behalf of poetry and all poets."
 She added that she "had been thinking about Afghanistan and trying to enthuse new war poetry among contemporary poets."
 The poem was broadcast one week after Duffy published a selection of poems she had commissioned from poets such as Sean O'Brien, Paul Muldoon and Daljit Nagra about the ongoing war in Afghanistan.